 Harris left office in January 2025 without announcing her next steps.
 Her role in the 2026 midterms is largely that of a surrogate and fundraiser for Democratic candidates rather than a party leader.
 Her favorability ratings remain mixed — she retains strong support among Democratic base voters but faces skepticism from the working-class and Latino voters who shifted toward Trump in 2024.

 Whether Harris runs again — for the Senate, governor, or another presidential campaign — remains an open question.
-California's current Senate seats will have openings with the 2026 cycle, and some Democratic strategists see a Senate comeback as a natural path to rebuild her standing before another national bid in 2028 or 2032.
+California has a Senate race in 2026 with Adam Schiff and Laphonza Butler having recently competed for a seat, and some Democratic strategists see a Senate comeback as a natural path to rebuild her standing before another national bid in 2028 or 2032.
+Adam Schiff now holds the California Senate seat through 2028.

 Frequently Asked Questions